plaprade/Continuum-Redis/README.md

 project page for more details.
 You can get a list of all the Redis commands at [Mojo::Redis](http://search.cpan.org/perldoc?Mojo::Redis).

+The `subscribe` call behaves in the same way as the `subscribe` call in `Mojo::Redis`.
+It doesn't return a Portal.
+It is the only exception.

 ## Bugs

 Please report any bugs in the projects bug tracker: